samirpatil2000/HackathonProject/README.md

 Every product manufactured leads to carbon emissions.

-*PROBLEM STATEMENT* - Online Platform for apartment complexes, where apartment members can share products with other fellow residents(for example - screwdriver, hammer,....) residents can request items , use it and then return it back.
+*PROBLEM STATEMENT* - Online Platform for apartment complexes, where apartment members can share products with other fellow residents(for example - screwdriver, hammer..) residents can request items , use it and then return it back.
 As the platform will make it transparent on who took what things, people will have to return it.

 ---